How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 7. Spelling

-Many other people depend on the information that you enter into the database, most of which will be highly-sensitive emergency cases.
+Many people depend on the information that you enter into the database, most of which will be highly-sensitive emergency cases.
 Therefore it’s vital that you are able to communicate effectively and that people can understand what you’re writing or saying.

 8. Cross-Referencing